minetestblog/minetestblog.github.io/YYYY-MM-DD-next_post.markdown

 Jordach is making a more realistic C++ mapgen.
 Imagine: Deep, wide oceans span the map, making it possible to get lost at sea.
 Small islands dot the expanse.
 Oceanic trenches yawn in the depths below.
 Sheer cliff faces poke out of the sea, marking the boundary, while long beaches snake around the remaining coastline.
 On the continents, crags kilometers high scrape the clouds, and the wide, low-lying plains are lightly crinkled by rolling hills, providing excellent building space.

-In order to accomplish this, he made a model of the entire map in blender, using the sampled noise sources encoded into pngs.
+In order to accomplish this, he made a model of the entire map in blender, using the sampled noise sources encoded into images.
 He was then able to mix the noise sources in blender, designing them to produce the large-scale landscape in real-time.
 The mixing code was translated from blender to lua, and from lua to C++.

 The [mapgen](https://github.com/Jordach/minetest/tree/mg_reverb) is WIP, and will continue development until its ready for an engine PR.